-The world is in a place of uncertainty right now and a lot of people are suffering, with their futures unknown.
-One glimmer of hope throughout this has been the outpouring of messages, checking-in, and a general uptick in (distant) contact I think we’ve all experienced from those we care for and are cared by, but may not have been in touch with for a while.
+The world is in a place of uncertainty right now, and many people are suffering, with their futures unknown.
+One glimmer of hope throughout this has been the outpouring of messages, checking-in, and a general uptick in (distant) contact we’ve all experienced from those we care for and are cared by but may not have been in touch with for a while.

-Zoom, Skype, and Facebook Live have quickly taken over the way we communicate with each other, and though those are no replacement for face to face interactions, we do find ourselves now in a position to more easily get in touch with people who we’ve not seen in a while.
+Zoom, Skype, and Facebook Live have quickly taken over the way we communicate with each other.
+Though those are no replacement for face to face interactions, we do find ourselves now in a position to more easily get in touch with people who we’ve not seen in a while.

-Thanks to my nomadic lifestyle, it’s been especially nice for me to reconnect with friends and family around the world with these technologies.
-So I just wanted quickly to reach out, say “hi” and let you know how things are going here in Berlin, Germany.
+Thanks to my nomadic lifestyle, it’s been especially meaningful to reconnect with friends and family worldwide with these technologies.
+So I just wanted to reach out quickly, say “hi,” and let you know how things are going here in Berlin, Germany.
 I hope that you will write me a comment and let me know how you are doing.

 Every day has been full of giving thanks for my capacity to continue working from my home office.
 I was accustomed to working from home on most Fridays, so this whole thing has just felt like TGIF-Groundhog’s Day.
 Luckily, my job can be done from anywhere, and my company’s culture and tools were already open to remote work, so when 100% of the workforce moved to 100% remote, we were able to adapt rapidly.

-I do enjoy going into an office and seeing my colleagues and my team, but this remote work has also proven to have great advantages.
+I enjoy going into an office and seeing my colleagues and my team, but this remote work has also proven to have significant advantages.
 I feel much more focused, productive, and more easily able to manage work-life balance.
-I am cooking all of my meals and when I need a break in the afternoon, I go for a run or a long walk.
+I am cooking all of my meals, and when I need a break in the afternoon, I go for a run or a long walk.
 It’s been great.

 If I were to be remote 100% of the time, I would certainly invest in a better home office situation.
 As it is, the dining room table is the only appropriate working surface I have.
-After the first few days of working from home, I rearranged the entire living/dining room so that I could get the table into the corner of the room next to a window.
+After the first few days of working from home, I rearranged the entire living/dining room to get the table into the corner of the room next to a window.

-Being next to the window is great for natural light and fresh air, while also moving the office space out of the middle of the room and making it slightly more divided from my “personal space.”
-Just compare the photo above to the photo at the top of this post to see how the table has moved.
+Being next to the window is great for natural light and fresh air while also moving the office space out of the middle of the room and making it slightly more divided from my “personal space.”
+Compare the photo above to the image at the top of this post to see how the table has moved.
 I’d love to have a better chair and an adjustable sit/stand desk, but all in all, the home office lifestyle has been pretty productive.

-Though home office has been working out well, it is certainly not ideal that at the end of the workday, there is nowhere to go or anyone to meet.
-I’ve used this time to make progress on other projects, including rebuilding my website and increasing its performance by 500%.
+Though the home office has been working out well, it is certainly not ideal that there is nowhere to go or anyone to meet at the end of the workday.
+I’ve used this time to progress on other projects, including rebuilding my website and increasing its performance by 500%.
 I’ve also been outlining a lot of blog posts from past travel that I never got around to writing about, particularly about my time in Egypt (much more to come soon, be sure to subscribe for updates).

 Now is an excellent time to be dreaming about the future and writing a plan for how to accomplish your goals.
 If you’re wondering what the future might look like for you, then here are some tips for writing a plan that you can start to action today (even while in quarantine).

 There was a bit of a COVID-19 scare for me about a month ago.
 I was in Rome for Valentine’s weekend when COVID-19 had already exploded in the north of Italy.
-About 10 days later I had what seemed to be a pretty normal cold, but I got sent home from work as a precaution.
+About ten days later, I had what seemed to be a pretty standard cold, but I got sent home from work as a precaution.
 I went to the doctor but did not receive a test because I wasn’t presenting severe symptoms.
 I felt better within 48-hours, but before I could get back to the office, the whole workforce got sent home.

-As we’ve come to learn more about this virus, I have become more convinced that I may have had it.
+As we’ve learned more about this virus, I have become more convinced that I may have had it.
 I did not drink alcohol from New Year until that Italy trip, and then within days of returning from Italy, I went to my favorite local craft beer bar.
-I later learned that the entire staff of that bar tested positive for COVID-19 and experienced a wide range of symptoms from loss of taste, up to being stuck in bed for four days.
+I later learned that the entire staff of that bar tested positive for COVID-19 and experienced a wide range of symptoms from loss of taste up to being stuck in bed for four days.

 When the medical system is not so jammed dealing with the current situation, I will look into getting the antibody test.
 Until then, I’ll play it safe both for my sake and out of respect for those around me.

 That said, I’ve also used this time of a more flexible home office environment to pick up a running routine, unlike anything I’ve maintained in the last decade.
-I actually really really hate running but it is a good activity to stick to every other day, and I am already seeing amazing results!
+I actually really really hate running, but it is an excellent activity to stick to every other day, and I already see incredible results!

 There are more ways to be entertained at home these days than ever before.
 Between my drums and guitar, Netflix, cooking, and virtual hangouts with friends, there is no shortage of ways to stay entertained and keep the mood positive during this time.

-Right before all the stores shut down, I bought a PS4, just in case I needed another outlet for fun.
-This now seems to be unnecessary, but I am glad to have some games to play and interact with.
-If you have a PS4, you can find me at judson-moore, come play with me!
+Right before all the stores shut down, I bought a PS4, just if I needed another outlet for fun.
+This now seems unnecessary, but I am glad to have some games to play and interact with.
+If you have a PS4, you can find me at judson-moore, play with me!

 I’ve never been one to struggle with finding ways to occupy my time.
-To be honest, the 27-months I spent in the Peace Corps in Kyrgyzstan was probably the most isolating thing I’ve ever done, and that was also the most rewarding experience of my life.
+The 27-months I spent in the Peace Corps in Kyrgyzstan was probably the most isolating thing I’ve ever done, and that was also the most rewarding experience of my life.
 As much as that was a hardship, I didn’t have any of the advantages or resources that I have now at home.
 If I can thrive in that environment, COVID-19 doesn’t stand a chance at getting me down.

 This is probably the most exciting thing I have been up to!
 About 20 years ago, my best friend, Diimond Meeks, and I, recorded our first studio album together.
 We laid the tracks at Sockit Studio in Baton Rouge with Devon Kirkpatrick engineering (he has a wide range of Grammy nominations and a rich background at Sony Studios in NYC).

-Most of the songs are unreleased but perhaps after brushing them up a bit, we will decide to release them.
-If not, then I am still very happy to have this creative outlet and something fun to do with my friend from 9 timezones away.
+Most of the songs are unreleased but perhaps after brushing them up a bit, we will release them.
+If not, then I am still delighted to have this creative outlet and something fun to do with my friend from 9 timezones away.

 Right as the pandemic was starting, I was finally making progress in getting connected with the local Rotary clubs and engaging with that community.
-Many of the meetings have moved online and I am trying to attend those as best as I can.
+Many of the meetings have moved online, and I am trying to attend those as best as possible.
 That has been great to meet new people, even if I can’t see them face to face, but it is a little too passive.

 I thirsted for a way to contribute to the community that is a little more hands-on and found the perfect opportunity from some of my old colleagues in Austin.